Short Bio

 Ioannis Dasoulas

-This project explores the usage of basic n-gram neural networks for character generation.
+This project explores the usage of basic n-gram neural networks for character

+challenges.
 PyTorch is used for model development and training.

 Robot Navigation Project